-- A floodplain and drainage alternation permit is not required if all of the following conditions exist: - A. The 100-year flood elevation of a waterbody is entirely within a municipality. - B. The water basin is landlocked. - 942 C. The municipality has adopted a floodplain ordinance regulating floodplain encroachment. - 943 D. The proposed project is entirely within the water basin drainage area.
+- A floodplain and drainage alternation permit is not required if all of the following conditions exist: - A. The 100-year flood elevation of a waterbody is entirely within a municipality. - B. The water basin is landlocked. - 945 C. The municipality has adopted a floodplain ordinance regulating floodplain encroachment. - D. The proposed project is entirely within the water basin drainage area.

-944 4.4 CRITERIA
+947 4.4 CRITERIA

-All permitted projects under this rule shall be subject to the following criteria and shall be completed in accordance with state-approved floodplain management and shoreland ordinances:

-- A. Placement of fill below the 100-year flood elevation is prohibited unless documentation prepared by a professional engineer shows that the proposed fill will not cause a rise in the 100-year flood elevation of the waterbody. - 950 i.
-A no rise certification to the 0.00-foot by a professional engineer satisfies this 951 requirement. - ii.
-Compensatory storage may be used to offset proposed fill in the floodplain, but does not take the place of a no rise certification.
+- All permitted projects under this rule shall be subject to the following criteria and shall be completed in accordance with state-approved floodplain management and shoreland ordinances: - A. Placement of fill below the 100-year flood elevation is prohibited unless documentation prepared by a professional engineer shows that the proposed fill will not cause a rise in the 100-year flood elevation of the waterbody. - i.
+A no rise certification to the 0.00-foot by a professional engineer satisfies this requirement. - ii.
+Compensatory storage may be used to offset proposed fill in the floodplain, but does not take the place of a no rise certification for watercourses that convey water.
 If used, the compensatory storage shall be created before the proposed fill is placed in the floodplain, unless the permit applicant demonstrates that doing so is impractical and that placement of fill and creation of compensatory storage can be achieved concurrently.

-- B. All new residential, commercial, industrial, and institutional structures shall be constructed such that the lowest floor of the lowest enclosed area (including basement or crawl space) is at a minimum of two (2) feet above the 100-year high water elevation, unless they have protection through floodproofing or by another approved construction technique. - 961 C. No permanent structure, except for FEMA and National Flood Insurance Program approved 962 structures and uses, may be constructed in the floodway. - D. No person shall install or remove a culvertcrossing, or other artificial means to remove or drain surface water, create artificial pond areas, or obstruct the natural flow of waters without demonstrating that the activity has no adverse impact on upstream or downstream landowners or water quality, habitat, or fisheries. - E. Temporary placement of fill within the floodway for river dredge, including facilities for such activity, shall be allowed when it is conducted in agreement with the United States under the Rivers and Harbors Act and it meets requirements of the LGU. - F. Maintenance activities to restore design conditions require a permit.
-If the original design was not previously permitted by LMRWD, documentation must be provided that demonstrates the original design did not increase in the 100-year flood elevation. - Temporary placement of fill, other than in Section 4.4.E, is not allowed without prior approval by the District. - 975 4.5 Required Information and Exhibits - The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by 77 17 inches] and one set as electronic files in a format acceptable to the District): - 978 4.5.1 Narrative - 979 A cover letter and narrative that includes the following: - 980 A. Total project area and locations of proposed floodplain or drainage alterations. - 981 B. An explanation of existing and proposed conditions - 982 C. The name, address, and telephone number(s) of all property owners - D. The name, address, and telephone number(s) for all contractors undertaking land-disturbing activities as part of the proposed project - 985 E. The property owner's signature - 986 E.F.
-A statement granting the District and its authorized representatives' access to the site for 987 inspection purposes - 988 4.5.2 Site Plan: - A site plan showing the following information: - A. Property lines - B. Delineation of the work area
+- B. All new residential, commercial, industrial, and institutional structures shall be constructed such that the lowest floor of the lowest enclosed area (including basement or crawl space) is at a minimum of two (2) feet above the 100-year high water elevation, unless they have protection through floodproofing or by another approved construction technique. - C. No permanent structure, except for FEMA and National Flood Insurance Program approved structures and uses, may be constructed in the floodway. - D. No person shall install or remove a eulvertcrossing, or other artificial means to remove or drain surface water, create artificial pond areas, or obstruct the natural flow of waters without demonstrating that the activity has no adverse impact on upstream or downstream landowners or water quality, habitat, or fisheries. - E. Temporary placement of fill within the floodway for river dredge, including facilities for such activity, shall be allowed when it is conducted in agreement with the United States under the Rivers and Harbors Act and it meets requirements of the LGU. - Temporary placement of fill, other than in Section 4.4.E, is not allowed without prior approval by the District. - 975 4.5 REQUIRED INFORMATION AND EXHIBITS - The following exhibits must accompany the permit application (one hardcopy set of plans [11 inches by 17 inches] and one set as electronic files in a format acceptable to the District): - 978 4.5.1 Narrative

+- A cover letter and narrative that includes the following: - A. Total project area and locations of proposed floodplain or drainage alterations. - B. An explanation of existing and proposed conditions - C. The name, address, and telephone number(s) of all property owners - D. The name, address, and telephone number(s) for all contractors undertaking land-disturbing activities as part of the proposed project - E. The property owner's signature - P86 E.F.
+A statement granting the District and its authorized representatives' access to the site for inspection purposes - 988 4.5.2 Site Plan: - A site plan showing the following information: - 990 A. Property lines - B. Delineation of the work area